 The fifth interviewee was Imam Turmudzi (B2).
 He is the vice-chairman of the Madrasah "Miftahul Ulum", Pasuruan.
 The interview was conducted at the school office for two hours, namely on Saturday the 8th of November 2008 from 09:00 until 11:00.
-From this informant the researcher found data on: (1) the Activities of Islamic community leaders using Islamic teacher graduates from Sidogiri Islamic boarding school, and (2) The Activities of Islamic teacher graduates of the Sidogiri Islamic boarding school in the madrasa.
+From this informant the researcher found data on: (1) the Activities of Islamic community leaders using Islamic teacher graduates from Sidogiri Islamic boarding school, and (2) The Activities of Islamic teacher graduates of the Sidogiri Islamic Islamic boarding school in the madrasa.

 The sixth interviewee was Nurul Bahri (B3).
 He is Community leader from the Madrasah Diniyah "Miftahul Ulum", Pasuruan.
 The interview was conducted at his residence for two hours, namely on Saturday the 8th November 2008 from 11:00 until 13:00.
-From this informant the researcher found data on: (1) the Activities of Islamic community leaders using Islamic teacher graduates from Sidogiri Islamic boarding school, (2) forms of concern of Muslim community members of Islamic teachers, alumni of Sidogiri boarding school and (3) the activities of Islamic teacher graduates of the Sidogiri Islamic boarding school in the madrasa.
+From this informant the researcher found data on: (1) the Activities of Islamic community leaders using Islamic teacher graduates from Sidogiri Islamic teachers, alumni of Sidogiri boarding school and (3) the activities of Islamic teacher graduates of the Sidogiri Islamic boarding school in the madrasa.